Symbolism in the French Revolution

-Symbolism in the French Revolution was a device to distinguish and celebrate (or vilify) the main features of the French Revolution and ensure public identification and support.
-In order to effectively illustrate the differences between the new Republic and the old regime, the leaders needed to implement a new set of symbols to be celebrated instead of the old religious and monarchical symbolism.
+Symbolism in the French Revolution was the use of artistic symbols to emphasize and celebrate (or vilify) the main features of the French Revolution and promote public identification with and support for the cause.
+In order to effectively illustrate the differences between the new Republic and the old regime, revolutionaries implemented new symbols to be celebrated instead of the old religious and monarchical symbolism.

 To this end, symbols were borrowed from historic cultures and redefined, while those of the old regime were either destroyed or reattributed acceptable characteristics.
 New symbols and styles were put in place to separate the new, Republican country from the monarchy of the past.
 These new and revised symbols were used to instill in the public a new sense of tradition and reverence for the Enlightenment and the Republic.

 Fasces

 Fasces, like many other symbols of the French Revolution, are Roman in origin.
 Fasces are a bundle of birch rods containing a sacrificial axe.
 In Roman times, the fasces symbolized the power of magistrates, representing union and accord with the Roman Republic.
 The French Republic continued this Roman symbol to represent state power, justice, and unity.

 During the Revolution, the fasces image was often used in conjunction with many other symbols.
 Though seen throughout the French Revolution, perhaps the most well known French reincarnation of the fasces is the Fasces surmounted by a Phrygian cap.
 This image has no display of an axe or a strong central state; rather, it symbolizes the power of the liberated people by placing the Liberty Cap on top of the classical symbol of power.